 - late payment fees and contract termination fees payable by borrowers

-A Look at The Projects Available
+A Look at the Projects Available

 Is InRento Regulated?

-In addition, since inRento is regulated by the Bank of Lithuania it has to abide by strict share capital regulations.
+Since InRento is regulated by the Bank of Lithuania, it has to abide by strict share capital regulations.
 In the worst-case scenario, if InRento were to go bankrupt, it would be sufficient for a contractual entity to be appointed to service the claims between the investors and borrowers.
-I’ve gone through such a winding down process with Lendy, a UK platform that went bust a few years ago, and it’s been a very orderly process with no drama at all.
+I have gone through such a winding-down process with Lendy, a UK platform that went bust a few years ago, and it was a very orderly process with no drama at all.
 This shows that once proper regulations and processes are in place, the platform risk for investors is greatly decreased.

 What is InRento’s Financial Health?

-Another point of comfort from an investor’s point of view is that InRento is backed by institutional investors.
-The platform has raised an initial €130k from Wise Guys Venture Capital Fund and business angels which will be funneled towards developing the platform.
-Startup Wise Guys is an international institutional investor which has already invested in other well-known real estate crowdfunding platforms such as EvoEstate and EstateGuru.
-Moreover, they have also been recognized as the best venture capital fund in Central and Eastern Europe (CEE) in 2019.
-Another listed institutional investor on inRento’s website is Verslo Angelu Fondas II which is one of the leading venture capital funds in Lithuania with a proven track record.
+Startup Wise Guys is an international institutional investor which has also invested in other well-known real estate crowdfunding platforms such as EstateGuru.
+It was recognized as the best venture capital fund in Central and Eastern Europe (CEE) in 2019.
+Tera Ventures, a VC fund focused on fintech and PropTech, also participated in the funding round.
+Another listed institutional investor on InRento’s website is Verslo Angelu Fondas II, one of the leading venture capital funds in Lithuania with a proven track record.

-Investor security
+Investor Security

 Liquidity